ishandhodu/Chief-of-staff-/README.md

 Senior executives spend a disproportionate amount of their time on work that is important but not strategic: reading emails, deciding what to act on, creating tasks, rescheduling meetings.
 A human chief of staff handles this layer so the executive can focus on decisions only they can make.

-This project is that — but built as software.
+This project is that, but built as software.
 The agent reads your Gmail, makes judgment calls about what matters, drafts replies in the right context and tone, creates and tracks tasks in Notion, manages your calendar, and learns over time through plain-English instructions from Slack.
 It never sends an email without your approval.

 The core design principle: the agent should do the work, not summarize it for you to do.